Electric-Coin-Company/zcash-docs/README.md

 pip3 install sphinx_rtd_theme sphinx sphinx-autobuild sphinx_fontawesome
 ```

-If you are not using `brew`, please verify version of OS:
+If you are **not** using `brew`, please verify version of OS:

 ```bash
 sw_vers -productVersion
 ```
-Using this version download the according pacakge, or follow the install from source insturctions here:
+Using the version output from ``sw_vers -productVersion``, download the according package or follow the install from source instructions here:

 https://www.macports.org/install.php